-- 1. Enhances the ability to acquire open space lands consistent with District policies and goals. - 2.
+- 1. Promotes and enhances the ability to acquire open space and agricultural lands consistent with District policies and goals. - 2.
 Protects public open space as well as associated property rights, interests and easements. - 3.
 Enhances and funds regional collaboration and coordination of conservation efforts. - 4.
-Promotes the use of urban infill and urban growth boundaries to avoid sprawl and prevents pressure to develop open spaces and further encroachment into the wildland-urban interface and open space buffer areas. - 5.
+Promotes the use of urban infill and urban growth boundaries to avoid sprawl; prevents pressure to develop open spaces and further encroach upon the wildland-urban interface and open space buffer areas. - 5.
 Expands and restores protected open space lands to enhance biodiversity, climate change resilience, and scenic, rural character. - 6.
 Ensures that the zoning of permanently protected lands supports activities that further the District's mission (preservation, natural resource protection, public access and education, agriculture). - 7.
 Protects natural and working lands from future development threats. - 8.
-Supports land protection and biodiversity goals set forth by Governor Newsom's Executive Order N-82-20 on October 7, 2020.
+Supports land protection and biodiversity goals set forth by Governor Newsom's Executive Order N-82-20 to establish the California Biodiversity Collaborative issued on October 7, 2020.
+This collaborative brings together governmental partners, California Native American tribes, experts, business and community leaders and other stakeholders from across California to protect and restore the State's biodiversity.